JuliaMath/Calculus.jl/README.md

 * `second_derivative()`: Use this for functions from R to R
 * `gradient()`: Use this for functions from R^n to R
 * `hessian()`: Use this for functions from R^n to R
+* `integrate()`: Use this to integrate functions from R to R

 # Usage Examples

-There are two basic approaches to using the Calculus package:
+There are a few basic approaches to using the Calculus package:

 * Use finite-differencing to evaluate the derivative at a specific point
 * Use higher-order functions to create new functions that evaluate derivatives
+* Use Simpson's rule to evaluate definite integrals

 ## Direct Finite Differencing